simonschoof/simonschoof.com/content/post/first-steps-fsharp.md

        secretHubClient.Resolve("secrethub://path/to/secret")
 ```

-Due to the aquisition of secrethub I switched to AWS where the API is more generic and therefore more complex to integrate:
+Due to the Secrethub acquisition, I moved to AWS where the API is more general and therefore more complex to integrate:

 ```fsharp
 open Amazon